 Election Identifications Certificate (EIC) Now Required for Texas Voters

-The Texas Election Code 631(b) requires a photo ID in order to vote in Texas.
+The Texas Election Code 631(b) requires a photo ID to vote in Texas.
 The Texas Transportation Code, Chapter 521A and 37 Texas Administration Code, Sections 15.181-185, authorizes DPS to issue Election Identification Certificates.
 Please click on the links below for additional information and the application form.